 I work on applying mathematical proof techniques to reason about software security.
 My research focuses on proving that a security-critical program demonstrates end-to-end security by modeling programs in a formal system (e.g. first-order logic) and using formal analysis (e.g. theorem proving, type checking) to prove an absence of errors.
-Specifically, I am using these techniques to build provably trusted applications (e.g. secret provisioning protocols, secure chat) to run on Intel SGX platform.
+Specifically, I am using these techniques to build provably correct security-critical applications to run on trusted hardware such as Intel SGX.
 I am being advised by Prof. Sanjit Seshia at UC Berkeley, where I am currently pursuing my PhD in Electrical Engineering and Computer Science.

 In reverse chronological order:

 Formal Modeling and Verification of CloudProxy (VSTTE 2014)